 Treatment for cramp

-It may be that you are not getting enough salt in your diet and this is a popular theory about cramp, however, there is so much salt in processed foods in the western world’s diets that lack of salt is an unlikely cause of cramp.
+It may be that you are not getting enough salt in your diet and this is a popular theory about cramps, however, there is so much salt in processed foods in the Western world’s diets that lack of salt is an unlikely cause of cramps.